nicosResearchAndDevelopment/fua/extension/decide/profile/ftime/README.md

 # Decide ODRL Profile "ftime"

-- preferred namespace prefix `ftime`.
+- preferred namespace prefix: `ftime`.

 The following is the starting point to understand how `fua` brings some aspects of time related questions into constraints (under rules, under policies).